iolivia/iolivia.me/src/pages/posts/imgui-ggez/index.md

 }
 ```

 The implementation of this wrapper is essentially a bunch of boilerplate code to connect the ggez context with imgui.
 There are a few key parts around getting raw context bits, like the render target and factory, but apart from that it should be code you write (or copy) once and then pretty much forget about.
-You can see the full implementation [here](https://github.com/iolivia/imgui-ggez-starter/blob/master/src/imgui_wrapper.rs) if you's like to go a bit deeper into the details.
+You can see the full implementation [here](https://github.com/iolivia/imgui-ggez-starter/blob/master/src/imgui_wrapper.rs) if you'd like to go a bit deeper into the details.

-Something that is worth looking at deeper is the render function, since that actually decides what goes on screen.
+Something that is worth looking at closer is the render function, since that actually decides what goes on screen.

 ```rust
 pub fn render(&mut self, ctx: &mut Context) {